 Given the elevated metaphysical frame of the sonnet, the dramatic turn to the physical world and the “wanton” valentine, voiced in Fulton’s “street” diction, lends the needed emotional heft.
 Love’s “wanton glue” keeps body and soul (or heart and mind) inexorably together, but also brings into the mix the heart’s perfidiousness and lasciviousness as well as its playfulness.
 “I’m stuck on you” expresses the teenage angst of the modern Romeo and Juliet, but is wry wiseguy stuff coming from an adult.
 “Per-severing” pointedly emphasizes resistance to the “severing” temptations, but also reminds us of their ever-present threat as the typographical hyphenation emphasizes.
 In this way our perception of love is as “topological” as the fickle heart’s moods.
 Dread images of the heart as it actually is (“blobbish and macabre”) are “styled” into a valentine’s sensual images of tart romance (“pointed, neat”), physical and mental arousal.

 Finally, in the heart’s adaptive framework is the riddle of love’s mystery: “Love is a gift that springs from an unlit spot.”
 That “unlit spot” is as much the irrational Freudian id, as the chest cavity, the womb and the closet.
 Love is the deus ex machina.
 As Fulton writes in “Claustrophilia: “Love is the retaliation of light.”
 In this “unlit spot” love defies rationality as much as time; and it is this very aspect of love, as the eternal equivalent of divinity, to which Shakespeare devotes Sonnet 55 (which is acidly transformed in “Because We Never Practiced With The Escape Chamber”).
-Love is the “Resin and rue” of life: the bow on the ambivalent union of heart and mind (“an embedding to be stretched and bent” and “bound in both directions with a bow”), often bearing more relation to the kinky sado-masochistic play of Fifty Shades of Grey’s Elliot Grey and Anastasia Steele, than Romeo & Juliet.
+Love is the “Resin and rue” of life (with “rue” serving as both the floral symbol of purity and signifier of mourning): the bow on the ambivalent union of heart and mind (“an embedding to be stretched and bent” and “bound in both directions with a bow”), often bearing more contemporary relation to the kinky sado-masochistic play of Fifty Shades of Grey’s Elliot Grey and Anastasia Steele, than the ancient recollection of Romeo & Juliet.
 All of which renders the final line challenging, confrontational and ironic.
 Being “in the dark” signifies a voluntary or involuntary loss of our most vital sense: sight; more importantly, it implies the lack of traditional common sense and perspective.
 Yet the dark is the chief domain of love.
 And love is fundamentally irrational when Romeo and Juliet are its leading representatives.
 A mature grasp of love’s significance is that, again and again through history, human love has trumped representational (mytho-ideological) laminations that threaten the integrity of our connections with each other and the planet we live on.
 When we have nothing else to rely upon, love always answers the call.
 This reading anticipates the ending of the final sonnet in the sequence.

 The dialectic continues in the second sonnet (“Say it quivers rather than contracts, fluttery with ruptions.”) which features the macabre exhibition of St. Valentine’s “blossom-crowned skull,” evoking conceits of sacred love (otherwise figured in Christ’s crucifixion, the stigmata of St. Francis, and the ecstasies of St. Theresa) whose ultimate fulfillment lies in the “good” death that permits entry into Heaven.
 These also represent the erotic death of the Liebestod theme.
 In post-Freudian capitalism, such sacred images have been abandoned for their secular counterparts, where romance is “pointed, neat,” a little racier and more direct.
 Modern love (qua eros ) demands new sexualized forms of tribute in “anatomical dark chocolates” and “smoked salt pepper and beaujolais in a plain brown box,” cures for the arrhythmia of “holiday heart.”
 But to redeem it from its corporate mausoleum, real love demands the personal touch: “embellished with praises/in a romance language in your hand” (rather than the Hallmark’s “carded lace”).
 The old world’s courtly love, like old time religion, is too antiquated: as unappetizing as the “fudge” that has “tears in it” like someone’s “been sweating over [it].”
 When the heart calls to dreamy “Mr. Stethoscope,” it is to the mind qua Dr. Love and new age savior with miracle cures for sexual dysfunction as well as the faint of heart.
 Without the fiction of divine grace, real love is our only “hope” against the secular myth of capitalism and the “dusk ahead, the months gray as donkey.”
 The promise to “grow another blossom” is the erotic clitoral/phallic substitute for St. Valentine’s sanctimonious blossoms, and the more satisfying Liebestod in sexual congress.